acalvino4/acalvino4.github.io/README.md

 ### Credits

 I started this project with the Strata template from html5up.net.
 The background image on the main page is from Unsplash.com.

-And of course, the stackoverflow community came in handy many times, as they do for every project.